sylwia-budzynska/sylwia-budzynska/README.md

  - [CodeQL zero to hero part 3: security research](https://github.blog/2024-04-29-codeql-zero-to-hero-part-3-security-research-with-codeql/).
 Link to the [challenges accompanying the blog post](https://github.com/GitHubSecurityLab/codeql-zero-to-hero/tree/main/3)
  - [CodeQL zero to hero part 4: Gradio case study](https://github.blog/security/vulnerability-research/codeql-zero-to-hero-part-4-gradio-framework-case-study/).
 Link to the [challenges accompanying the blog post](https://github.com/GitHubSecurityLab/codeql-zero-to-hero/tree/main/4)

+I've found 50+ CVEs.
 Most of my advisories are published on GitHub Security Lab's website, together with other great researchers from GitHub.
 Check out our work at [securitylab.github.com/advisories](https://securitylab.github.com/advisories/).

 <!--
 **sylwia-budzynska/sylwia-budzynska** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.